basliq/basliq-documentation/docs/project-definition/definition.md

 and delegate these tasks to other 3rd party applications.

-## What Luna Could Bring to the Table?
+## What Basliq Could Bring to the Table?

-Luna should be capable of:
+Basliq should be capable of:
 - Providing a smooth experience to project managers and other collaborators
 - Functioning as a complete offline application for individuals with __no desire to store their information on the cloud__